Codesota · Registry · NLP · Text embeddings · MTEB15 models · 56+ datasets · 8 task types← back to benchmarks

 Spearman correlation of 0.80+ indicates strong alignment with human judgment.
 Top models now exceed 0.81.

-Access MTEB
+MTEB GitHub

-When to Use Embeddings
+When to use embeddings.

 Find relevant documents by meaning, not just keyword overlap.
 Embeddings enable natural-language queries over large corpora.

-RAG Retrieval
+RAG retrieval

 Retrieve context chunks for LLM generation.
 Embedding quality directly determines answer accuracy in retrieval-augmented pipelines.

-Duplicate Detection
+Duplicate detection

 Identify near-duplicate content, support tickets, or records using cosine similarity between embedding pairs.

-Clustering & Topic Modeling
+Clustering & topic modeling

 Group documents by semantic similarity.
 Embeddings provide dense features for k-means, HDBSCAN, or topic extraction.